haloapping/dsa/README.md

 - I repeat in the course of algorithms and data structures.
 And when I retake the course I only got a C :(.

 ## References
-- Visual Algo ny NUS: https://visualgo.net/en
+- Visual Algo by NUS: https://visualgo.net/en
 - The Algorithm: https://the-algorithms.com/